GLOBAL MARKETS-Global stocks inch to record high; dollar weakens

 Bitcoinhttps://tmsnrt.rs/3juWI6a

-(Additional reporting by Saikat Chatterjee and Sara Rossi; editing by Larry King)
+(Additional reporting by Saikat Chatterjee and Sara Rossi; editing by Larry King and Barbara Lewis)

 ((David.Henry@thomsonreuters.com; +1-332-219-1974; Reuters Messaging: david.henry.thomsonreuters.com@reuters.net))